pedroramaciotti/LogDiv/README.md

 * Numpy - Essential
 * Pandas - Essential
 * Matplotlib - Essential
-* tqdm - Optionnal: progression bar
+* tqdm - Optionnal: progression bar, only one function requires it
 * Graph-tool - Optionnal: only one function requires it